Board of Commissioners

 Glenn Remick, Vice-Mayor

 Glenn Remick has served as City Commissioner since 2012 and has lived in Kingston Springs since 2002, and as Vice-Mayor since 2020.
 He is married to Wendy Remick and together they have two children.
-Commissioner Remick works for Lotus Light, Nature's Glen, Cheatham County School Board, and the Big Love Bus.
-In his free time he enjoys rock collecting, planting trees, volunteering, basketball, disc golf, and Subarus.
+Commissioner Remick works for Lotus Light, Nature's Glen, and the Cheatham County Board of Education.
+In his free time Commissioner Remick enjoys rock collecting, planting trees, volunteering, basketball, disc golf, and Subarus.
 Commissioner Remick loves our community and the wonderful people that make it so.
 Concurrent with his term as Commissioner, he also serves on the Kingston Springs Municipal-Regional Planning Commission

 Josh Eatherly, City Commissioner

 Josh Eatherly has served as a City Commissioner since 2018 and has lived in Kingston Springs since 1985.
 He is a graduate of Harpeth High School and the University of Tennessee.
 Josh and his wife Theresa have three daughters, and he is active in youth sports, serving as a local softball, basketball, and soccer coach.
 Commissioner Eatherly serves as President of the Elite Distributor Alliance, and Vice President of sales for P&E Distributors.

 Mike Hargis, City Commissioner